linuxserver/docker-deluge/README.md

 The admin interface is available at http://<ip>:8112 with a default user/password of admin/deluge.
 To change the password (recommended) log in to the web interface and go to Preferences->Interface->Password.
+Change the downloads location in the webui in Preferences->Downloads and use /downloads for completed downloads.

 ## Info